40 years of World Heritage

-Covering 348,000 square kilometres, this vast expanse is bigger than the United Kingdom, Holland and Switzerland combined.
+Covering 348,000 square kilometres, this vast expanse is bigger than the United Kingdom, Holland and Switzerland combined and equivalent to 70 million football fields.

 The World Heritage Area extends from the top of Cape York in north-east Australia to just north of Bundaberg, and from the low water mark on the Queensland coast to the outer boundary of the Marine Park, which is beyond the edge of the continental shelf.